GSA/open-gsa-redesign/_apidocs/get-opportunities-public-api.md

-7/3/2020| v1.8| Updated field parameters to include all FH information for given notices in both request and response 9/14/2020| v1.9| Updated OpenAPI Specification section to include v2 endpoints 10/25/2020 | v1.91| Added new request field for status (Coming Soon)
+7/3/2020| v1.8| Updated field parameters to include all FH information for given notices in both request and response 9/14/2020| v1.9| Updated OpenAPI Specification section to include v2 endpoints 10/25/2020 | v1.91| Added new request field for status (Coming Soon) 05/12/2021 | v1.92| Changed Beta.SAM to SAM and Changed Beta to Prodution based on JIRA IAEDEV-51713

 <p><small><a href="#">Back to top</a></small></p>